 - What is the daily school schedule?

-- What is the average class size?
+- What is the parent volunteer requirement?

 - Which high schools do Crowden graduates attend?